anacweeks/anacweeks.github.io/_pages/inprogress.md

 nav_order: 4
 ---

-"Gender Quota Laws and Women in Cabinets."
-Accepted, The Journal of Politics (with Tiffany Barnes and Giulia Venturini).
-SSRN [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5046577).

 "Thinly Veiled: The Use of Femonationalist Speech in European Parliaments."
 Accepted, British Journal of Political Science (with Jorge M. Fernandes and Bonnie M. Meguid).
 SSRN [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5107245).

 "How Can We Improve Gender Balance in Local Government?
 Family-Friendly Policies and Political Ambition in England."
-Revise & resubmit (with Louise Timlin and Anna Helgøy).
+Accepted, Journal of European Public Policy (with Louise Timlin and Anna Helgøy).

 "The Influence of Mental Load Priming on Politicians’ Efficacy and Ambition."
 Working paper (with Anna Helgøy).